Yoga Eye Exercises to Improve Vision, Eye Yoga for Myopia

 Yoga for eyesight, how eye exercises work?

-Palming as a technique of yoga for eyes relaxed the muscles of a tired eye as the warmth from the rubbed palms seeps into, and the muscles around the eyes.
+Palming as a technique of yoga for eyes relaxes the muscles of a tired eye as the warmth from the rubbed palms seeps into the muscles around the eyes.
 The sensitive surface of these energy deprived muscles is quick to absorb the energy offered in the form of the warmth of the palms.
-Eye rotations a must inclusion in the eye exercises regime balances out the unevenly strained muscles of the eyes as no other exercise can do.
+Eye rotations, a must inclusion in the eye exercises regime, balance out the unevenly strained muscles of the eyes as no other exercise can do.
 All the yoga exercises for eye strain improve one’s concentration, reduce the instances of dry eye, and keep the mind calm and free of any diseases.
 Eye strain is the common problem with the computer peeping generation of today.
 Yoga asana for healthy eyes rectifies the conditions like blurry eyes, dry eyes and pain in the eyes due to over straining.